-The Discovery of QR codes has made our life easy in general; by scanning, we can transfer payment, data, and whatnot.
-Now it exists everywhere.
+The discovery of QR codes has made our lives easy; by scanning, we can transfer payments, data, and whatnot.
+Now, it exists everywhere, including Microsoft Outlook.

 QR codes are a great way to share information quickly and easily.
-Microsoft Outlook comes default with QR code loaded and can be installed from the Get add-ins option.
+Microsoft Outlook doesn’t come with the QR Code generator installed, so we need to install it from the Get add-ins option.

 This add-in allows you to create QR codes for email addresses, calendar events, and more.
 Here’s how to install it:

 - Launch Outlook, Home page -> extreme right -> click on “Get Add-ins”

 - Click on “QR Codes for Outlook” -> click Add

 - Follow the prompts to install the add-in.

 - Restart Outlook; the QR Code option will appear on the top right-hand side.